alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_email_template.md

 {% if not has_someone_to_shop and not wants_supermarket_deliveries and wants_social_care %}

-If people in your area are told to start shielding, your local authority will contact you to talk about what support you need in order to shield.
+Your local authority will contact you to talk about any local support that may be available.

-In the meantime, contact your local authority if you need urgent help and cannot rely on friends, family or neighbours: https://www.gov.uk/coronavirus-local-help
+This can take a week or so.
+In the meantime, contact your local authority right away if you need urgent help and cannot rely on friends, family or neighbours: https://www.gov.uk/coronavirus-local-help

 You won’t get the help you need if you do not contact them.